Info

 Editing is the best training for directing and James’s directing break came from the BBC, who employed him on a variety of shows leading up to Top Gear.
 This despite the fact James knew very little about cars and couldn’t technically drive.

-James intermittently worked on Top Gear from Series 2 and is credited on over 70 episodes of the show.
-As such he has been instrumental in creating the style and success of a TV programme that held the Guinness World Record for the most watched show in the world.
+James intermittently worked on Top Gear as a director/editor from Series 2 (Clarkson era) and is credited on over 70 episodes of the show.
+As such he has been instrumental in creating the style and success of a TV programme that held the Guinness World Record for the most watched show in the world (half a billion viewers).
 Top Gear won every major TV award and James found himself wearing a tuxedo in New York to receive the 2005 International Emmy for Best Non-Scripted Entertainment.